 - Your muscles are tight

 - The position isn’t comfortable

 To fix these issues:

-1 – Try to relax as much as possible – Take a deep breath (Really, do it!), relax your body and clear your mind for a couple of seconds.
+1 – Try to relax as much as possible – Take a deep breath (Really, do it!), relax your body, and clear your mind for a few seconds.

 2 – Use water or lube – If it’s too dry, it can be hard to insert the cup.
-You can simply use a bit of water or water-based lubricant on the cup for easier insertion.
+You can use water or water-based lubricant on the cup for easier insertion.

 3 – Change the position – See which position is most comfortable for you and in which you are more relaxed.
 Try different positions like:

 - Standing with one leg placed on the toilet

 - Lying on your back with knees wide apart on your bed

 - Lying on one side, one leg bent or in the air